Board of Directors

 - Randy Krakauer, MD, National Medical Director of Medicare, Aetna;

-- David Longnecker, MD, Director, Association of American Medical Colleges;
+- David Longnecker, MD, Professor, University of Pennsylvania;

 - Ann F. Monroe, President, Health Foundation for Western and Central New York;